atkins126/SDL-tinyBigGAMES/README.md

 - <a href="https://www.embarcadero.com/products/delphi/starter" target="_blank">Delphi Community Edition</a> (Win64 platform only)

 ### Usage
-You simply add `SDL` to your uses section and everything will be linked into your executable, ready for use with no DLLs to maintain.
+- You simply add `SDL` to your uses section and everything will be linked into your executable, ready for use with no DLLs to maintain.
 You will have direct access to all the aforementioned libraries.
+- Load `SDL For Delphi.groupproj` group file in `installdir\sources` to load, compile and run SDL examples. **NOTE: We will add more examples over time, so be sure the check this repo often**.

 ### Support
 - <a href="https://github.com/tinyBigGAMES/SDL/issues" target="_blank">Issues</a>